-In the Palestinian Territories, the Netherlands’ overall objective is to create a more enabling environment for conflict resolution and to realise a two-state solution, in which an independent, democratic and viable Palestinian state is achieved, with access to its own (natural) resources, alongside a secure, internationally recognised Israel.
+In the Palestinian Territories, the Netherlands’ overall objectives are to create a more enabling environment for conflict resolution and to realise a two-state solution in which an independent, democratic and viable Palestinian state is achieved with access to its own (natural) resources, alongside a secure, internationally recognised Israel.

-The reporting period of 2017-2018 was a difficult time for the Palestinian Territories, with flare-ups of violence in Gaza, the US and Israeli decisions to withdraw funds from UNRWA and the Palestinian Authority, the increasingly dire situation in Gaza, continuation of settlement expansion, the lack of success in reconciliation between the Palestinian leadership in the West Bank and Gaza, and the limited short-to-medium-term prospects for peace.
+The reporting period of 2018-2019 was again challenging for the Palestinian Territories with continuing flare-ups of violence in Gaza, the Palestinian Authority experiencing a fiscal crisis, which affected the purchasing power of the Palestinian population, further continuation of settlement expansion, lack of progress in achieving reconciliation between the Palestinian leadership in the West Bank and Gaza, and no viable prospects for peace.